knmlprz/TrailblazerML/README.md

 # TrailblazerML
+##### Description of the project

-this is a project to create an autonomous control rover for the rover “legnedary rover PRz” the goal is to win the competition one of the tasks is autonomy
+This is a project to create an autonomous control rover for the rover “legnedary rover PRz” the goal is to win the competition one of the tasks is autonomy

+---

 # What hardware we are using